PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Second Amedment** protects americans right to arm themselves with guns(basically).
 - The **Third Amedment** restricts the quartering of soldiers in private home without the owner's concent.
 - THe **Fourth Amedment** protects citizens from unreasonable searches and seizures by the government.
-- The **Communications Decency Act** aims to protect children from porn.
+- The **Communications Decency Act(CDA)** aims to protect children from porn.
-- The **Child Online Protection Act** prohibits making harmful material available to minors via the internet.
+- The **Child Online Protection Act(COPA)** prohibits making harmful material available to minors via the internet.
-- The **Children's Internet Protection Act** requires federally financed schools and livraries to use filters to block computer access to any material considered harmful to minors.
+- The **Children's Internet Protection Act(CIPA)** requires federally financed schools and libraries to use filters to block computer access to any material considered harmful to minors.
 - THe **Children's Online Privace Protection Act(COPPA)** gives parents control over what information websites can collect from their kids.
 - **Intellectual propery** is a term used to describe works of the mind that are distinct and owned or created by a single person or group.
 - A **copyright** is the exclusive right to distribute, display, perform, or reproduce an original work in copies; to prepare derivative works based on the work; and grant these exclusive rights to others.